helloimabid/terminal/readme.md

 # Hacking Terminal

-A fack terminal that shows some text realeted to hacking.
+A fake terminal that shows some text realeted to hacking.

 ## Usage